 - Where do we go to obtain a PA marriage license?

 You can obtain your license from the Marriage License Bureau (part of the Register of Wills) in any Pennsylvania County, regardless of where in PA your wedding will be held.
+See below for locations and more information.

 - When do we need to get our marriage license?